 I’ve done a few other riffs of Dunlop’s work, including kung pao pheasant, which is one of my favorite pheasant recipes.

-Back to this Chinese rabbit dish.
+Back to this Sichuan rabbit dish.
 Blessed with a rabbit that Holly brought home, I wanted to make it stretch for the two of us.
 This recipe did the trick.